meharfatimakhan/EduGuide/README.md

 Web-based Application in Node.js

 ## ABOUT
 Find the latest educational resources for all universities!
-Search and upload quizzes, assignments, and past papers for any university, any department, any course in Pakistan.
+Search and upload quizzes, assignments, and past papers for any university, any department, any course.

 ## FUNCTIONALITIES
 * User can sign up /login